Spectrum News 13: History

 On April 1, 2015, Charter Communications announced that it would be acquiring Bright House Networks, alongside its merger with Time Warner Cable.
 The acquisition, which was valued at around $71 billion, was completed on May 18, 2016.
 To reflect this change in ownership, News 13 underwent another name change, going from "News 13" to Spectrum News 13.

 On June 12, 2016, during the Orlando nightclub shooting, News 13 received a call from the perpetrator, Omar Mateen.
 He told News 13 at 2:45 a.m., "I'm the shooter.
 It's me.
 I am the shooter."
 He then said he was carrying out the shooting on behalf of ISIL and began speaking rapidly in Arabic.
 Mateen also said the shooting was "triggered" by a U.S.-led bombing strike in Iraq that killed Abu Wahib, an ISIL military commander, on May 6, 2016.

 On February 22, 2023, News 13 journalist Dylan Lyons and photographer Jesse Walden were shot in a Pine Hills, Florida neighborhood while covering the scene of a fatal shooting that had killed a woman earlier the same day after the suspected shooter returned to the scene of the crime.
 Lyons died from his injuries, while Walden was hospitalized in critical condition.
 The suspected shooter, 19-year-old Keith Melvin Moses, who had an extensive criminal history, also fatally shot a 9-year-old girl and injured her mother shortly after attacking the news crew.
+On January 29, 2025, the family of Lyons filed a lawsuit against Spectrum News 13's owner, Charter Communications.
+The lawsuit alleged that Charter Communications had the responsibility to provide staff with proper safety equipment while working in the field and conduct an appropriate risk assessment before sending the news crew into the area while Moses was still at large.

 Programming

-News 13 carries weather forecast segments in ten-minute intervals, under the brand "Weather on the Ones" (which is also used by the sister regional news channels of Charter Spectrum).
-During the Atlantic hurricane season, News 13 provides tropical weather updates twice each hour.
-It also airs regular traffic reports that immediately follow the weather segments, called "Real Time Traffic", each weekdays between 5:00 a.m. and 6:00 p.m.
-News 13 also provides coverage of the rocket launches occurring at the Kennedy Space Center and Cape Canaveral Space Force Station.
-News 13 is also an affiliate of the national and international video news service CNN Newsource.
+The channel operates on a 24-Hour News Cycle clock and utilizes the "Wheel" format, allowing for blocks of news segments, weather and other content.

+Weather forecasts are carried in ten-minute intervals under the brand "Weather on the Ones" which is used by almost all Spectrum News branded channels.
+During severe weather or during tropical weather, such as a tropical storm or hurricane, weather can extend into "wall-to-wall" coverage.

+Live programming is separated by daypart: Your Morning News, News All Day, and Your Evening News.
+When not live, the channel operates in a wheel or jukebox format, utilizing recordings of news programming to fill in offline programming hours.

+Your Morning News airs live starting at 5:00 a.m. and remains live every half hour until 9 a.m. and the Morning wheel runs till Noon.
+News All Day airs live starting at Noon and is only live for the first ten minutes of the hour, and the wheel runs till 5 p.m.
+Your Evening News airs live starting at 5 p.m. and stays live through the 6 p.m. hour before returning with a refreshed wheel.